shocknet/Lightning.Pub/README.md

 3) Run with `yarn start`
 4) Connect with Shockwallet *(Provide your nodes IP manually or scan QR from ShockWizard)*

+*Optionally, add the `--tunnel` flag to create an ssh connection through a tunnel.rip webserver for zero-configuration networking.
+All communication between the api and wallet is end-to-end encrypted and your privacy is protected.*

 ### Docker for Raspberry Pi